m5stack/M5-iot-plugandplay-models/README.md

 # M5-iot-plugandplay-models
-Repository of IoT Plug and Play models for m5stack devices
+Repository of Azure IoT Plug and Play models for m5stack devices.